 If you succeed, the Injury is reduced in Severity by your Outcome.
 If you reduce its Severity to 0, the Injury is fully healed.
 Otherwise, it is partially healed and will heal the rest of the way at its natural rate.

 This counts as a successful Makeshift Stabilization if the Injury was not already Stabilized; any Battle Scars caused by the Injury will remain.
-Your patient is required to Must offer a prayer, and burn an offering for Leon once per day for the next month for the next month.
+Your patient is required to you must engage in combat at least once per day, every day, for the next month for the next month.
 If they violate this rule, your treatment is immediately reversed.

 If your Outcome is greater than the Severity of the Injury you were attempting to treat, you may apply any excess Outcome to other Injuries on the same patient.